Ephesus

 The Ephesian doctor says that he knows them and that the love of this beautiful Ephesian couple is talked about in Ephesus, and that he will give Antheia some medicine and that she should take it on the wedding day.

-On the wedding day, Antheia of Ephesus, who did as the doctor said, collapsed.
-A grand funeral was held for Antheia, who was thought to be dead, and then the beautiful girl of Ephesus came to in the tomb after a certain amount of time.
+On the wedding day, Antheia, following the physician’s instructions, collapsed.
+A grand funeral was held for her, believing her to be dead.
+However, after a while, the beautiful girl from Ephesus awoke in the tomb.

 The Ephesian doctor gave Antheia drugs that would make her appear lifeless for a certain period.
 At this very moment, grave robbers entered Antheia’s tomb chamber, looted her belongings, and took Antheia by ship to Alexandria.
 They sold the beautiful Ephesian girl to an Indian prince named Psamis in Alexandria.